Edward Loch, 2nd Baron Loch: Early life and military career

-Boer War
+Boer War and following years

 Loch was seconded from his regiment to the staff on 9 October 1899, serving as divisional signalling officer, South African Field Force in the Second Boer War.
 He was promoted captain on 28 January 1900, this was subsequently backdated to 30 November 1899.
 He inherited the title Baron Loch on the death of his father in 1900.
 He was Mentioned in Despatches again in April 1901, and on 19 April it was announced he would receive a brevet promotion to major, dated 29 November 1900.
 He participated in the battles of Belmont, Enslin, Modder River and Magersfontein, was badly wounded and received the Queen's South Africa Medal with four clasps.

 Loch returned to regimental duty in the Grenadier Guards on 23 January 1902, and took part in a special diplomatic mission to promote British interests in Morocco in early 1902.
 He was appointed a Member of the Royal Victorian Order (MVO) on 30 May 1902, following the presentation by King Edward VII of State colours to the King's Company of the Grenadier Guards.
-The following year, he was appointed regimental adjutant on 26 January 1903, and held the post until 1 July 1905.
+The following year, he was appointed adjutant of the 1st battalion on 26 January 1903, and held the post until 1 July 1905.
 On 22 January 1908 he began the staff course at Staff College, Camberley, and he was promoted substantive major on 15 August 1908.
-He was brigade major of the 3rd Infantry Brigade from 12 April 1910 to 16 August 1911, when he became a General Staff Officer (GSO), Grade 2 at the War Office.
+He was brigade major of the 3rd Infantry Brigade from 12 April 1910, when he took over from Major Richard Butler, later a lieutenant general, to 16 August 1911, when he became a General Staff Officer (GSO), Grade 2 at the War Office.
 On 4 December 1911 he became Lord-in-waiting to King George V and he received brevet lieutenant-colonelcy on 10 May 1913.
 He left the War Office on 12 April 1914.